technologiesoutcomes/jupiter/assignments/assignment1.md

 8) What is a Terraform provider?

-9) What happens what you run "terraform init"
+9) What happens what you run "terraform init"?

 10) Explain why it is a best practice to have your Terraform state in a centralised secure location.